Learn and create in a global community of ethnographic practitioners.

 Are EPIC Talks recorded?

-Unfortunately we don't record most talks.
-Presenters frequently offer proprietary/semi-proprietary or experimental content and all participants are able to be more candid if they know they aren't being recorded.
-We know how useful on-demand recordings are to you, and we are working to boost the availability of video content in other ways.
+We don't record most talks.
+Presenters frequently offer proprietary/semi-proprietary or experimental content and all participants feel they can be more candid when they aren't being recorded, making the sessions more beneficial for participants.
+But we know how useful on-demand recordings are to you, and we are working to boost the availability of video content in other ways.
+For example, check out our Tutorials.

 Will presentation slides be distributed?

-Slides, readings, or other materials may be distributed to participants—this is entirely up to the presenter.
+Slides, readings, or other materials are often distributed to participants—this is entirely up to the presenter.

 Will any of the past talks be offered again?